-Before moving to France, I never realized there were so many kinds of vinegar to choose from.
-Most French families have at least 3 different types of vinegar in their pantries.
-Of course, red wine vinegar and white wine vinegar are must-haves.
-This is their secret to making a simple raw vegetable, mixed salad, or sauce taste “restaurant quality”.
+High-quality red wine vinegar and white wine vinegar are must-haves.
+This is a French secret to making a simple raw vegetable, mixed salad, or sauce taste “restaurant quality”.

-My favorite vinegar that I use often is raspberry vinegar.
-Paired with good olive oil, it magically spices up any of my green salads to make them taste extra special.
+My favorite vinegar, and one that I use often, is raspberry vinegar.
+Paired with good olive oil, it magically spices up any of my green salads to make them taste special.

 What’s the difference between an artisan-made and a mass-produced vinegar?